quadratichq/quadratic/CONTRIBUTING.md

 3. Configure `.env.local` values
 4. (a) `npm start` to run in browser or `npm run dev` to run with Electron; or (b) `npm run watch:front-end` to run in browser with automatic wasm rebuilding

+#### Note:
+To rebuild the rust types after `npm start`, you need to either manually call `npm run build:wasm:types`, or restart the `npm start" script.

 ### Run server locally

 1. `cd quadratic-api`